kanamania/AmbulanceRiderApp/BACKEND_INTEGRATION_PLAN.md

 # Backend Integration Plan

 ## Overview
-This document outlines the plan to integrate the Ambulance Rider App frontend with the existing backend API as defined in `API_SPECIFICATION.md`.
+This document outlines the plan to integrate the Global Express frontend with the existing backend API as defined in `API_SPECIFICATION.md`.

 ---